What is HL12 by Holy Land Health?

 Yes and no. Yes, because if you’re looking to prove a cause and effect relationship between two things (such as an ingredient and the human body), the more evidence you have that supports your theory, the better.

-On the other hand, “proving” a claim requires a vast body of peer-reviewed, repeatable evidence, which is something that seems that many of HL12’s ingredients don’t appear to come with.
+On the other hand, “proving” a claim requires a very large body of peer-reviewed, repeatable evidence, which—again, according to authoritative websites—is something that seems that many of HL12's ingredients don’t seem to come with.

 What About HL12’s Potential Side Effects?